pharmbio/MTBLS233-Pachyderm/README.md

 ### Deploy Pachyderm on Kubernetes

-Here we assume that you have a Kubernetes cluster up and running .
+Here we assume that you have a Kubernetes cluster up and running.
 In this case, we will describe a simple deployment on a single node using [Minikube](http://kubernetes.io/docs/getting-started-guides/minikube).
 Deploy Pachyderm using:

 ```bash
 pachctl deploy local